genestack/user-tutorials/source/guide/pipelines-rnaseq_include.rst

    average fragment length can be directly estimated from the reads. (default:
    190)
 4. **Estimated standard deviation of fragment length (for single-end reads only)** option.
-If you do not know standard deviation of the fragment library, you can probably assume that the standard deviation is 10% of the average fragment length.
-For paired-end reads this value will be estimated from the input data. (default: 20)
+If you do not know the standard deviation of the fragment library, you can probably assume that the standard deviation is 10% of the average fragment length.
+For paired-end reads, this value will be estimated from the input data. (default: 20)

 Use the **View report** application in the Explore section to review the